pepkit/peppy/doc/source/index.rst

 Deploying pipelines just got easier.
 Looper helps you deploy your current pipeline across a cluster or server with minimal effort on your part.

-Looper is a lightweight python toolkit for managing job creation and submission.
+Looper is a lightweight python toolkit for managing pipeline job creation and submission.
 To get started, proceed with the :doc:`Introduction <intro>` or use the table of contents below to navigate the docs.

 Links
 ^^^^^^^^